Sling Aircraft Sling 2: Design and development

 Development of the Sling 2 commenced in 2006.
 The Sling is a two-seat, low wing, all metal aircraft with tricycle landing gear made from composites.
 The aircraft is powered by an 80 hp Rotax 912UL,100 hp, a Rotax 912ULS, or a 912iS engine, or optionally a turbocharged 115 hp Rotax 914 UL, driving a 3-bladed Warp Drive Inc propeller.
 The factory later discontinued the 80 hp Rotax 912UL model.
 The airplane features a sliding canopy, large fuel tanks, and standard equipment includes a "glass cockpit" style display.

 Mike Blyth began working on the design of the Sling 2 in 2006; the first prototype first flew on November 18, 2008.
 A full testing programme followed, with the help of a South African military aerodynamicist, which was completed in 2009.
 Blyth and partner James Pitman then flew the second prototype around the world to accomplish a challenging circumnavigation.

 310 Sling 2s had been completed and flown by the end of 2019.

+The UK Light Aircraft Association has limited the airframe structural fatigue life to 500 hours for aircraft in that country.
+They have also only approved operation for day, visual flight rules.